Chitolina/-2nd_Site/content/posts/Disaster_Tweets.md

 - Natural Language Processing
 ---

-Description: Twitter has become an important communication channel in times of emergency.
+**Description**: Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
 Because of this, more agencies are interested in programmatically monitoring Twitter (i.e. disaster relief organizations and news agencies).

 But, it’s not always clear whether a person’s words are announcing a disaster.